MontayeAdams/ZeroWaste/README.md

 - (you will need to start MongoDB first inorder for the server to connect to the database) -- brew services start mongodb-community@7.0

+Database Connection (keep all these terminals running at the same time): in client folder (in another terminal):
+- lt --port 8000
+- paste url into config.js file and put /api after it
+- go to the url in a web browser, follow the steps to allow access

+in client folder (in another terminal):
+- npm start

+in server folder (in another terminal):
+- npm start
+- should say "db connected" if no errors